godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 Sequence
 ^^^^^^^^

 This node is useful mostly for organizing your graph.
-It calls it's sequence ports in order.
+It calls its sequence ports in order.

 TypeCast
 ^^^^^^^^